Equinor’s gas operations

 Natural gas from a climate perspective

-Did you know that Europe can cut CO2 emissions by moving from coal to natural gas in its energy production?
-The UN Intergovernmental Panel on Climate Change (IPCC) states that replacing coal with gas in the energy sector will be an important measure in reducing global CO2 emissions.
-In a world facing major climate challenges, we believe that natural gas must play a key role.
+Did you know that Europe can cut CO2 emissions significantly by replacing coal with natural gas in electricity production?
+The UN Intergovernmental Panel on Climate Change (IPCC) states that using in the energy sector is an important measure in reducing global CO2 emissions.

 Crossing the Arctic Circle with Polarled

-In a development of great strategic importance in the region of Møre and Romsdal in Norway, the 480-kilometre Polarled pipeline will convey gas from the Aasta Hansteen field in the Norwegian Sea to the gas plant at Nyhamna.
+The 480-kilometre Polarled pipeline conveys gas from the Aasta Hansteen field in the Norwegian Sea to the gas plant at Nyhamna.